wavefrontHQ/wavefront-sdk-doc-sources/README.md

 > **Note**: This repository does not include the steps on how to instrument your application using an SDK.
 For details on using an SDK, see the [table below](#Wavefront-SDKs) and click on a SDK under Supported Languages.

+The common content is categorized based on the language.
+For example, the `java` directory includes all the documentation that is common to the Wavefront Java SDKs.

 ## Wavefront SDKs
 <table id="SDKlevels" style="width: 100%">
 <tr>